DataDog/integrations-core/containerd/README.md

               name: containerdsocket
             - hostPath:
                 path: /var/run
-              type: DirectoryOrCreate
+              name: var-run
 ```

-Note: The `/var/run` directory needs to be mounted from the host or created, to run the integration without any issues.
+**Note:** The `/var/run` directory must be mounted from the host to run the integration without issues.

 ### Configuration